 Step 3: Keep your feet hitting where they are while you let your entire posture line tilt in front of where your feet are hitting.

-The lean is very slight ... if your posture stance is solid, you will feel your speed pick up with just a slight lean.
-It is really only about an inch of lean at your nose.
+The lean is very slight - only about one inch.
+If your posture stance is solid, you will feel your speed pick up with just a slight lean.
 Feel the effect of the lean by running for 15 seconds or so.
-Then bring yourself back to your original upright position, but keep moving forward.
-Then stop running and walk for a bit.
-Then do it again.
-If you can maintain your one-legged posture stance, it is good to engage and disengage the lean several times.
-In this way you'll be really getting a feel for the affect leaning has on your running.
+Then, bring yourself back to your original upright position, but keep moving forward.
+Then, stop running and walk for a bit.
+Then, do it again.
+It's good to engage and disengage the lean several times so you can feel the benefits of leaning.
 Over time, you will find your comfort zone with your lean, so play with it.
-If you begin to feel any tension in your calves or shins, you're leaning to far forward.
+If you begin to feel any tension in your calves or shins, you're leaning too far forward.
 Back off a bit.
 You don't need to lean as much as you think.

 Practice adding the lean to your one-legged posture stance for a week or more.